lqthang2204/BDDDevicesAutomation/README.md

     And I type "test" into element search-input

     Given I navigate to "url"
-=> use to open broswer and navigate to url
+=> use to open broswer and navigate to URL

     And I change the page spec to pageGoogle
 =>use to get element that store in file yaml